michaelbourlotos/gitHubAPI/README.md

 in client directory run - npm install

-add token to env file in main directory by running in terminal - export TOKEN="<yourToken>" or replace the token variable in server.js
+add token to env file in main directory by running in terminal - export TOKEN="yourTokenHere" or replace the token variable in server.js

 change name variable to desired name in server.js